Zilong-Li/PCAoneR/README.md

 We define the accuracy as the error of singular values using results of `RSpectra::svds` as truth.
-For all RSVD, let’s restrict the number of epochs as 8 with only `winsvd` using 7, i.e. how many times the whole matrix is read through if it can only be hold on disk.
+For all RSVD, let’s restrict the number of epochs as `8`, i.e. how many times the whole matrix is read through if it can only be hold on disk.

 ``` r
 library(RSpectra) ## svds